 Agriculture has the greatest influence on runoff into the Missouri and its tributaries.
 The reason for this is obvious – farmers own most of the land within the Missouri River’s drainage basin.
-Consequently, what farmers do with their land has a profound effect on the Missouri’s hydraulic regime.
+Consequently, what farmers do with their land has a profound effect on the Missouri’s water levels.

 Farmers have fostered flooding along the Missouri in ten significant ways.